MiLB.com Frequently Asked Questions

 Q. If a player is released by his organization, how does he go about getting signed again?

-A. For the most direct exposure to Major League scouts, a player can attend tryouts scheduled by Major League Scouting Bureau or by individual MLB organizations.
-Prospective players typically have agents (or coaches) facilitating the process of being scouted and signed.
-Agents can contact teams directly and free-agent players may be given non-roster invites to Spring Training.
+A. Players typically have agents facilitating the process of being scouted and signed.
+Agents can contact teams directly and free-agent players may be given non-roster invites to Spring Training or offered a private workout.
 Some players may be signed off teams playing in independent leagues that are not affiliated with Major League Baseball, but there is no formal schedule for scouting those teams.
+Players can also contact scouts or teams directly.

 Game-related Rules of the Game